jailbirt/theeye-docs/docs/core-concepts/iam/user-management.md

   * theeye_users
   * theeye_viewers

-Follow hereunder steps to allow a domain user to access TheEye:
+Then, follow hereunder steps to allow a domain user to access TheEye:

 ### Step 1

-Add the desired group to the user in the Domain Controller.
+In the Domain Controller add the group to the desired user.

-If the user is not assigned to any of the previous groups, the login request will be rejected.
+If the user is assigned to an invalid group, the login attempt will be rejected.

 ### Step 2

-The user must login to TheEye to register and create a profile with the granted permissions.
+Login the web interface using a user with credential owner or manager.

+Invite the user from the members panel of the organization.

 ### Step 3

-After successful registration the user can be invited to any organization by the Owners.

-By default all new users will be assigned to a default on-premise organization.
-This is a core integration setting.
+The user is ready to login TheEye